ampproject/amphtml/extensions/amp-access/amp-access.md

 ### Authorization Endpoint

 Authorization is an endpoint provided by the publisher and called by AMP Runtime or Google AMP Cache.
-It is a credentialed CORS endpoint.
+It is a credentialed CORS GET endpoint.
 This endpoint returns the access parameters that can be used by the Content Markup to hide or show different parts of the document.

 ### Pingback Endpoint

 Pingback is an endpoint provided by the publisher and called by AMP Runtime or Google AMP Cache.
-It is a credentialed CORS endpoint.
+It is a credentialed CORS POST endpoint.
 AMP Runtime calls this endpoint automatically when the Reader has started viewing the document.
 This endpoint is also called after the Reader has successfully completed the Login Flow.
 On of the main goals of the Pingback is for the Publisher to update metering information.

 ### Login Page and Login Link